seibelj/iCryptoNode/README.md

 `cat /proc/sys/net/ipv6/conf/all/disable_ipv6`

 Output should be `1`

+### Access iCryptoNode and Install Blockchain

+You should now be able to access iCryptoNode.
+Instructions on use are hosted here at iCryptoNode.com.

+When you build your own iCryptoNode rather than pre-purchase one, you need to install the blockchain software and sync it.

+Go to the Updates tab and download and install the latest version of Monero.
+Once installed, go to the Node tab and enable the daemon.
+Syncing will take about a week, [unless you pre-install the blockchain](https://getmonero.org/resources/user-guides/importing_blockchain.html).

+### Conclusion

+Congratulations!
+You have successfully built your own iCryptoNode.

+If you find a bug, please file a ticket on this Github project.
+You can also post on the [iCryptoNode subreddit](https://reddit.com/r/iCryptoNode).

 ## License
 GPLv3.
 Essentially if you modify this code, you must release your modifications open source with the same GPLv3 license.